Why does my new meter gives me a different result than my old meter for the same test? Does that mean one of my meters isn't accurate?

 2. Follow set-up procedures by a health care professional; obtain professional training and guidance for the use of your particular meter.

-3. You can test your glucose level while your healthcare provider watches your technique to make sure you are using the meter correctly.
+3. Test your glucose level while your healthcare provider watches your technique to make sure you are using the meter correctly.

 6. Make sure the blood sample used for testing is capillary whole blood.